mybecks/show_posts/README.md

-Wordpress Plugin for displaying Posts
+WordPress Plugin for displaying posts
 ==========

-This Wordpress Plugin displays posts from multiple categories on a specific page, without customizing the theme.
+This WordPress Plugin displays posts from multiple categories on a specific page, without customizing the theme.

 You can display diffrent types of posts on static pages with following shortcodes: